lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 24. Comments and Documentation

-Types explain the shape of an API, while comments should explain the parts that types and names cannot communicate on their own.
-Comments in Lily code must have a real reason to exist and should help another developer understand behavior, intent, limits, or important side effects.
+Types describe the shape of an API, while comments should document the information that names and types cannot communicate by themselves.
+A Lily comment must have a clear purpose and should help another developer understand intent, constraints, ordering, side effects, ownership, or non-obvious behavior.

 Comments should explain **why**, important behavior, unusual decisions, expectations, side effects, or API usage.
 They should not repeat simple code in plain English.

-> **Main rule:** A Lily comment should make the code easier to understand, not add noise around code that was already clear.
+> **Main rule:** A Lily comment should make the code clearer to understand and maintain, not add noise around code that was already clear.

 ---